jasonleonhard/geminate/README.md

     git clone https://github.com/jasonleonhard/geminate.git

+### Navigate into the repo

+    cd geminate

-#### create a new git branch and switch to it
+### Create a new git branch and switch to it

     git checkout -b 0.0.0

+___

-# You will not want your gem to be named geminate, that is mine, so do the following
+## You will not want your gem to be named geminate, that is mine, so do the following

-Rename your repo and folder
+1. Rename your repo and folder

-Change all of the files named "geminate" to what your gem will be called When you see the word "geminate" anywhere, for the rest of this guide, I will assume you have/will change the name to match your intented new gem name
+2. Change all of the files named "geminate" to what your gem will be called

+3. When you see the word "geminate" anywhere, for the rest of this guide, I will assume you have/will change the name to match your intented new gem name

+___

-#### Look at the following files in the repo
+### Look at the following files in the repo

 #### lib/geminate.rb

     class geminate